autopkg/orbsmiv-recipes/IrcamForum/README.md

 #### Custom Processor

 A combination of URLDownloader and URLTextSearcher, which authenticates with the Forum login page and creates a persistent Cookie Jar file that it passed between the various URL processes.
+This will likely be superseded by a more streamlined processor when the new URLDownloader and URLTextSearcher processors are released with extended curl option parsing.

 #### Suggested Munki pre/post install scripts